 - LGBTQI+* - Disabled People and self-directed social care support

 - London Assembly (2018) - Mental Health and Marginalisation including report

 - ACAS (2018) - Information and research for employers, to enable them to support trans employees

 - Healthwatch Gloucestershire (2017) - Report on access to health and support services for transgender individuals and their families

 - Norfolk and Suffolk Foundation Trust (2017) – Practice guidance for staff working in mental health to support service users who identify as transgender

 - Stonewall and YouGov (2017) - LGBT Britain: trans report includes a section on unmet health needs

 - Time for Change (2017) employer pledge which aims to improve mental health in the workplace (not transgender specific)

-- Healthwatch Brighton and Hove (2016) transgender advocacy work
+- Trans Advocacy Service for Brighton and Hove (2016) transgender advocacy work

 - NISER (2016) systematic review of the inequalities experienced by the LGBT community including health

 - Care Quality Commission (2016) Addressing inequalities in end of life care for LGBT+